Filtering for Anderson acceleration: Theory

 \section{Theory}

-First we recall the estimates we will use to motivate the addition of a low-cost length-filtering step to the angle-filtering strategy of \cite{PR21}.
-Together, as shown below in theorem \ref{thm:condbd}, these two filtering strategies bound the Frobenius condition number of each least-squares matrix that arises in AA.
+Together, as shown below in theorem \ref{thm:condbd}, the two low-cost filtering strategies, algorithms \ref{alg:afilt} and \ref{alg:lfilt}, bound the Frobenius condition number of each least-squares matrix that arises in AA.
 Let $F = QR$ be an economy QR decomposition of $n \times m$ matrix $F$.
 Then $\nr{R}_F = \nr{F}_F$, and $\nr{R}_2 = \nr{F}_2$.
 By the equivalence $\nr{F}_2 \le \nr{F}_F \le \sqrt m \nr {F}_2$ \cite[Chapter 2]{GoVL96}, controlling the Frobenius condition number of $F$ controls the $2$-norm condition number of $F$ as well.